Perselus Tarot

 by Patricia Sobral

-The Perselus Tarot is a 78-card deck by Patricia Sobral, featuring dark, gothic-inspired artwork with a limited color palette emphasizing black, white, and red.
+The Perselus Tarot is a 78-card deck by Patricia Sobral, featuring dark and gothic-inspired artwork with a limited color palette of black, white, and red accents.
 It aims to explore mysteries of the unknown through its distinctive visual style.

 About This Deck

-The Perselus Tarot is a 78-card deck illustrated by Patricia Sobral, designed to delve into the unknown with a distinct dark and gothic aesthetic.
-The deck utilizes a striking monochromatic base, predominantly black and white, with selective splashes of vibrant red that draw the eye to key symbolic elements or character features.
-This limited color scheme enhances the dramatic and mysterious atmosphere, making each card feel intense and evocative.
+The Perselus Tarot is a 78-card deck illustrated by Patricia Sobral, designed to delve into the unknown with a dark and gothic aesthetic.
+The deck utilizes a striking monochromatic base of black and white, punctuated by vibrant red accents that draw the eye to key symbolic elements or figures.
+This limited color scheme enhances the dramatic and mysterious atmosphere of each card, making the imagery impactful and intense.

 Key Features